-- Study class: 1.5 hours (date & time determined by group, at first workshop)
+- Study class: 1.5 hours (date & time determined by the group, at first workshop)

-- Peer Support Groups: 1.5 hours (date & time determined by group, at first workshop)
+- Peer Support Groups: 1.5 hours (date & time determined by the group, at the first workshop)

 Friday Workshop: Each workshop includes: meditation, a dharma talk, lectures & group discussion, lunch break, experiential learning exercises, and a brief ritual for use in chaplaincy.
-Guest speakers presentations are offered throughout the year, by professionals working in the fields of service, ministry, leadership, and chaplaincy.
-Audio recordings are made of lecture presentations and are available for those who are absent, or wish to listen again.
+Guest speaker presentations are offered throughout the year, by professionals working in the fields of service, ministry, leadership, and chaplaincy.
+Audio recordings are made of lecture presentations and are available for those who are absent or wish to listen again.

 Study Class: Students meet with 6-8 peers and a group leader/faculty person on a monthly basis.
 Each group decides when to meet, based on their schedules.
 This is a time to discuss reading and writing assignments.
 The purpose is to increase theoretical knowledge and develop spiritual care skills.

 Peer Support Groups: Students meet with 3-4 peers on a monthly basis.
 Each group decides when to meet, based on their schedules.
 The purpose is to integrate one’s learning through peer discussion and exploration of the curriculum, personal discoveries, and dharma practice experiences.